deegrams221/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 1. Find the middle floor by spliting the length of the amount of stories in the building
 2. Drop an egg
     a. if it breaks, go down one floor, drop another egg if the egg does not break, subtract the dropped eggs(plus one) from the middle floor, this will return floor f
             else if the egg does break, repeat step a
     b. else if it does not break, go up one floor, drop another egg if the egg breaks add number of dropped eggs to the middle floor, this will retrun floor f
             else if the egg does not break, repeat step b

 I think this solution would be O(n) becasue n would be constant and I dont think there
     would be a nested loop

+** another way to do this:
+1. Find the middle floor by spliting the length of the amount of stories in the building
+2. Drop an egg
+    a. if it breaks, split between that floor and the base floor, then reapeat step 2 until the egg does not break, add 1 to this floor and this will return floor f
+    b. if it does not break, split between that floor and the top floor, then reapeat step 2 until the egg breaks, this will retrun floor f

+I think this solution would be O(log n) because as the size of the input increasese, the space
+    used will grow at a slightly slower rate